PratikMaitra/Sym_chk/README.md

 ```
 The model requires the installation of the open-source spacy package along with the above model.

-Sample use case of the model using python.
+A sample use case is presented below.
 ```python

 import spacy